mardix/Voodoo/ReadMe.md

 ---
 ## Clone & Download

-If you are interested at Voodo, you can clone the repo or download as zip or tar.gz
+If you are interested at Voodoo, you can clone the repo or download as zip or tar.gz

 Git Clone (notice the dot at the end)